 Is Trevor Etienne the Younger Brother of Travis Etienne Jr.?

 Yes, Trevor Etienne is indeed Travis’ younger brother.
 Trevor is around five years younger than Travis, who was born in January 1999, while Trevor was born in July 2004.
 Both brothers grew up in Jennings, Louisiana, and played football at Jennings High School.

 The younger Etienne wasn’t quite as heralded as Travis coming out of high school.
 Travis was a four-star recruit before signing with the Clemson Tigers.
 Trevor, meanwhile, was only a three-star recruit and a fringe top-50 RB talent at the national level.

 Nevertheless, Trevor managed to earn playing time immediately as a true freshman in 2022.
 He accounted for 118 carries, 719 yards, and eight touchdowns on the ground, along with nine receptions for 66 yards.

-Etienne averaged a healthy 6.1 yards per carry in 2022, and he’s sustained that high clip in 2023 while sharing touches with Montrell Johnson Jr. Etienne already had a degree of notoriety on account of his name, but he’s rocketed to new heights against Tennessee, with 11 carries for 118 yards and a score in the first half.
+Etienne averaged a healthy 6.1 yards per carry in 2022, and he sustained that high clip in 2023 while sharing touches with Montrell Johnson Jr. Etienne already had a degree of notoriety on account of his name, but he rocketed to new heights against Tennessee, rumbling to 172 yards and a touchdown on 23 carries.